ethereumclassic/ethereumclassic.github.io/content/blog/2023-03-28-why-does-ethereum-classic-have-value/index.md

 ## ETC Is Sound Money

 ETC is sound money because its coin is scarce, durable, costly to create, portable, divisible, fungible, and transferable.
-These features are basic physical attributes we evolved to demand so we could have a unit of value to exchange for goods and services and to use as a store value for future spending.
+These features are basic physical attributes we evolved to demand so we could have a unit of value to exchange for goods and services and to use as a store of value for future spending.

 A basic need of humans is to work to provide value to others so we can be rewarded for that value to sustain ourselves, our families, and our communities.